danielcorsano/reader/README.md

 - ONNX Wrapper: [kokoro-onnx](https://github.com/thewh1teagle/kokoro-onnx) by thewh1teagle (MIT)
 - Training datasets: Koniwa (CC BY 3.0), SIWIS (CC BY 4.0)

-### Reader Package
-This audiobook CLI tool is licensed under the MIT License.
-See `LICENSE` file for details.

----

 ## 💝 Support This Project

 If you find this tool helpful, please consider [sponsoring the project](https://github.com/sponsors/danielcorsano).
 I created and maintain this software alone as a public service, and donations help me improve it and develop requested features.
+If I get $99 of donations, I will use it to pay for the Apple developer program so I can make iOS versions of all my open source apps.

 Your support makes a real difference in keeping this project active and growing.
 Thank you!

----
+### License
+This tookl is licensed under the MIT License.
+See `LICENSE` file for details.

 **Ready to create your first audiobook?** Check out the **[Usage Guide](https://github.com/danielcorsano/reader/blob/main/docs/USAGE.md)** for step-by-step instructions!